The Art of Peace

 Schlaining Castle, Burgenland, Austria

-Friedensburg Schlaining, standing tall with its meter-thick walls and imposing towers, is among Austria's best-preserved castles and now serves as a symbol of peace.
+Schlaining Castle, standing tall with its meter-thick walls and imposing towers, is among Austria's best-preserved castles and now serves as a symbol of peace.
 Its origins trace back to 1271 when it was known as Castrum Zloynuk and belonged to the Güssing Counts.
 In the 15th century, Emperor Frederick III's conquest led to the castle's transfer to mercenary leader Andreas Baumkircher, sparking the infamous Baumkircher Feud.
 In 1527, King Ferdinand I entrusted the Batthyány family with the Lordship of Schlaining, setting the stage for their enduring influence.
 The castle underwent a transformation from fortress to opulent residence under their ownership.
 The turbulent events of 1848 saw the demise of the last Ludwig Batthyány, Hungarian Prime Minister, leading to the castle changing hands in 1849.
 Acquired by railway pioneer Dr. Franz Schmidt and later by DDDr.
 Udo Illig in 1957, the castle eventually became the property of Burgenland in 1980, marking a chapter in its ongoing historical narrative.

 Visit Friedensburg | Barrier-Free Access | List of Accommodations